danfuzz/samizdat/doc/language-guide/04-operators.md

 Placing a triple-bang in front of an expression asserts that the inner expression results in an int, and results in the bitwise complement of the inner expression's result.

+### Range Operator (Precedence 6) &mdash; `expression .. expression`

+This indicates a range of values of ints or characters.
+The two expressions must be of the same type, either ints or strings.
+If strings, the expressions must each be of size 1.
+It is an error (terminating the runtime) if types and sizes are inappropriate.
+It is also an error (terminating the runtime) if the left expression sorts as after the right expression (that is, if `left > right`).

+The result of evaluating this expression is an interpolation of the range of elements.
+As such, if the range is more than one value, then it is only valid where general interpolations are valid (e.g. as list elements).

 ### Multiplicative Infix Operators (Precedence 5)